Holiday Stress 101: 7 Mindful Activities to Enjoy This Time in 2024

 1. High Expectations

 The holiday season makes people entitled to have expectations.
 This can easily lead to stress if those expectations aren’t met.
-Whether it’s the pressure to create the perfect holiday atmosphere, buy the best gifts, or host those flawless gatherings, the desire for perfection can make you feel overwhelmed
+Whether it’s the pressure to create the perfect holiday atmosphere, buy the best gifts, or host flawless gatherings, the desire for perfection can make you feel overwhelmed

 2. Financial Pressure